City Farms Coordinator

 Baltimore, Md.
 21209

-Baltimore City Farms is a Recreation and Parks program offering garden plots for rent to City residents.
-Here they grow their own vegetables, herbs and flowers in the beauty and safety of the following parks: Carroll, Clifton, Dewees, Druid Hill, Cimaglia (formerly Fort Holabird), Leakin, Patterson, Rock Rose, Roosevelt, Light Street at Heath Street, Heath Street at Charles Street, and Upton.
+Baltimore City Farms is a Recreation and Parks program offering garden beds for rent to City residents and employees.
+Here they grow their own vegetables, herbs and flowers in the beauty and safety of the following parks: Carroll, Clifton, Dewees, Druid Hill, Cimaglia (formerly Fort Holabird), Leakin, Patterson, Rockrose, Roosevelt, Light Street at Heath Street and Heath Street at Charles Street.

-The program is open to anyone wishing to garden, regardless of experience level.
+The program is open to Baltimore residents and City employees wishing to garden regardless of experience level.
 Novice “farmers” are mentored by on-site garden managers and experienced gardeners eager to share their knowledge.
-Additional support is provided in the form of hands on gardening seminars, training manuals and bulletins, guiding the urban farmers through a multitude of seasonal challenges.
+Additional support is provided in the form of hands on gardening seminars, training manuals and bulletins, guiding the urban farmers through seasonal challenges.

 (sample rental agreement).

 Each garden plans community workdays, where they combine their efforts to tidy the garden common areas.
-These events are often followed by a cookout or pot luck lunch at a few of the gardens.
+These events are often followed by a cookout, or a pot luck lunch at a few of the gardens.